 Costs you can claim as allowable expenses

-You can’t claim expenses if you use your £1,000 tax-free ‘trading allowance’.
+You can not claim expenses if you use your £1,000 tax-free ‘trading allowance’.

 Contact the Self Assessment helpline if you’re not sure whether a business cost is an allowable expense.

 - business vehicles, for example cars, vans, lorries